 Additional Information about filing for graduation.

 Can my parents run to the stage and snap a picture or film me crossing the stage?

 Absolutely NOT!
 Please encourage your guests to use a powerful zoom lens to memorialize your special day.
-But even better, let your guests know that there are professional photographers present who will be taking pictures of each graduate walking up to and crossing the stage and shaking Provost Smith's hand.
+But even better, let your guests know that there are professional photographers present who will be taking pictures of each graduate walking up to and crossing the stage and shaking Provost Moore's hand.
 You will receive a proof photo in a few weeks, and you may decide then whether or not to order prints and enlargements.
 You may also elect to have a professional Senior Portrait snapped in advance at the Bookstore.

 Please note that there are no tickets required for guests at the Muir College Commencement.